Allison Balfour: Background

 The islanders of Orkney had a long tradition of belief in forms of witchcraft, sorcery and supernatural creatures.
 Magical powers were accepted as part of life and were not questioned.
-Witch hunts in Scotland began in about 1550; the parliament of Mary, Queen of Scots passed the Scottish Witchcraft Act in 1563, making witchcraft convictions subject to capital punishment.
+Witch hunts in Scotland began in about 1550; the parliament of Mary, Queen of Scots passed the Scottish Witchcraft Act in 1563 (though Mary under severe pressure from the Protestants had delayed the matter as long as possible), making witchcraft convictions subject to capital punishment.
 Although the Orkney archipelago was officially under Norwegian law until 1611, it had been held by Scotland from 1468 under the rule of Scottish earls.
 Patrick Stewart, 2nd Earl of Orkney, known as Black Patie, had control of the islands in 1594 at the time of the first witch trials.
 The Stewart family had a lot of ill-feeling towards each other: Patie had an acrimonious relationship with his father and showed a particular animosity towards his younger brothers, especially John Stewart, Earl of Carrick, whom Patie was convinced intended to have him murdered.
 He had found Thomas Paplay, John's servant, with poison.
 Paplay was tortured for eleven days until he confessed, naming Allison Balfour among the conspirators.
 He retracted his confession just before his execution.

 Only sparse information is available on witch trials in Orkney before 1612, but details of Balfour's conviction have been described by Julian Goodare as "one of Scotland's most frequently-cited witchcraft cases."
 Balfour lived in an area of Stenness known as Ireland, with her aged spouse Taillifeir and her children.
 A natural healer of some repute, she had been asked for advice on how best to cast a spell on Black Patie by his brothers and their friends, who were plotting to kill him.
 The first of several alleged consultations took place in October 1593, the outcomes of which are unknown but Black Patie suffered no apparent ill-effects.
 Nevertheless, Balfour was arrested and transported to Kirkwall to be tried in December 1594.

 The case was unusual as it was instigated purely on the authority of Patie, whereas most Scottish witch trials required a commission of justiciary.
 Most witch trials were held in St Magnus Cathedral, where prisoners may also have been incarcerated, but Balfour was held in Kirkwall Castle.
 The Orcadian historian Ernest Marwick speculates that torture may have taken place in the cathedral.
 Balfour was interrogated for two days by Henry Colville of Orphir, a minister and close friend of Patie.